-This is the second of a number of weekly extracts we be running from the book...
+This is the latest of the weekly extracts we are running from the book...

 Sophie Pierce is a writer and broadcaster who lives on the edge of Dartmoor in Devon, where she loves to swim in rivers, lakes and the sea.
 For many years she worked for the BBC as a radio and TV reporter.
 She is the co-author, with Matt Newbury, of Beyond the Beach: the secret wild swims of Torbay; Wild Swimming Walks Dartmoor and South Devon; and Wild Swimming Walks Cornwall (to be published in 2021).
 She wrote the introduction to the Wainwright Prize longlisted Wild Woman Swimming by Lynne Roper.